Content from Why Python Packages?

 Questions

-• What is Python Package Index (PyPI) and its purpose?
+• What is the Python Package Index (PyPI), and what purpose does it serve?

 • What is a build?